sjoerd20/mProgProject/README.md

 # mProgProject

 ## Problem Statement
 The music at parties is usually done by one person on a single device, because it is impossible to connect multiple 		   device to a single speaker.
-This means thate a single person has to choose all songs or pass his/her telephone round the group.
+This means that a single person has to choose all songs or pass his/her telephone round the group.
 This is something that happens a lot at parties of people from a young age (around 16) to people in their late twenties/early thirties.

 ## Solution